*Aquarium Moving (Part 1)

 *AAP Wonder Shells (fresh)

-Another alternative (not what I generally do, but many prefer) is to bag all your fish adding oxygen or the newer breathing bags.
+*SeaChem StressGuard from AAPAnother alternative (not what I generally do, but many prefer) is to bag all your fish adding oxygen or the newer breathing bags.

 You can also add Methylene blue and AAP Wonder Shell "Chips" for stress and disease prevention.

 This is a perfectly good method, However I just prefer the first method as to be able to monitor and even aerate my fish.
-I also have arrived with less stressed fish this way (including versus using the breathable bags), as in my opinion the fish feel more comfortable in a larger container with less ammonia buildup and more cover.
+I also have arrived with less stressed fish this way (including versus using the breathable bags), as in my opinion the fish feel more comfortable in a larger container with less ammonia buildup and more cover. - For trips over 4 hours, I often suggest a battery air pump or AC air pump plugged into an inverter that runs off the vehicles cigarette lighter.

 Admittedly I've made many long trips (including several from Southern California to Oregon) without air pumps, simply following the earlier noted AAP Wonder Shell along with MethyBlu method, but this increases odds for long trips, especially with delicate fish